-The information that a Googlebot finds is then categorized and indexed.
-When you visit and search Google, you’re not actually searching the Internet, you’re searching the index or table of contents that was created by Google.
+The information that Googlebot finds is then categorized and indexed.
+When you visit and search Google, you’re not actually searching the Internet, you’re searching the index or table of contents that has been created by Google.
 Google does its best to make sure that their index is always current and valuable.
 As you can imagine, it's a big job.

 So Why Does Google Hate Membership Websites?

 Great question.
 Let's assume that you have a reasonably popular membership or subscription based website that you built using the MemberPress plugin.
-If your site has been around for a while, there is a good chance that you’ve built up a decent number of incoming links – which is great news.
+If your site has been around for a while, there's a good chance you’ve built up a decent number of incoming links – which is great news.

-The problem for Google arises when its spiders follow a link to your site, maybe it’s the home page, only to find that all of this supposedly amazing content that people are linking to is inaccessible to Google's customers.
+The problem for Google arises when its spiders follow a link to your site – maybe it’s the home page – only to find that all of this amazing content that people are linking to is inaccessible to Google's customers.
 But why does this matter?

 As most of us know, Google generates the majority of its revenue from advertising.
-In order to generate those advertising revenues, they need to keep visitors coming back to their search index.
+In order to generate that revenue, they need to keep visitors coming back to their search index.
 That means presenting search results that are highly relevant and useful to their customers (people searching the Internet).